DavidLDawes/lightwalletd/README.md

 - `getaddresstxids`
 - `sendrawtransaction`

+Additional RPC methods will be used shortly as we add identity support.
 ## Lightwalletd

 First, install [Go](https://golang.org/dl/#stable) version 1.11 or later.
 You can see your current version by running `go version`.